pyinstaller/pyinstaller/doc/advanced-topics.rst

     Indicates whether the module can be used.

-    Returns ``False`` if the module is either not initialized ot was disabled by closing the splash screen.
+    Returns ``False`` if the module is either not initialized or was disabled by closing the splash screen.
 Otherwise, the module should be usable.

 .. py:function:: update_text(msg)